 Are you looking for a community that bridges yoga with real life?

-- feel more ease by practicing skills learned in the Introduction
+- feel more confident and competent by continued practice of skills learned in the Introduction

 - move your body in ways that create more resilience and compassion

-- connect and learn from your sangha (community) to gain insight and new perspectives
+- connect andlearn from the sangha (community) to gain insight and new perspectives

-We all have patterns that we use to protect ourselves through challenges, such as dissociation, overwhelm and anger, and these patterns do not change overnight.
-This class will delve deeper into our unique patterns and ways to shift them so that we can meet ourselves, our relationships and our communities with more ease, empowerment and peace.
+We all have conditioned patterns that we use to protect ourselves which can also cause suffering, such as dissociation, overwhelm and rage.
+These patterns can be barriers to taking skillful actions in the world.
+This class will delve deeper into our unique patterns and ways to shift them so that we can meet ourselves, our relationships and our communities with fierce kindness and compassionate truth.

 “I loved the physical exploration of equanimity and recognizing it as strength and power- not passive.
 [This was a] space to get out of my head and to let my body, gut and heart speak.”

 “This was a quiet space to practice self-care, compassion and mindfulness during my busy, draining week.
 I struggle with allowing myself to feel sad, especially as regards to my history.
 The mindfulness and lovingkindness are helpful to that end, and I can be with it better.”

 “I’m finding it very challenging to have anything other than anger directed toward those whose political views are different than mine.
 This series really ‘demanded’ that I look at that, in a loving way.

 This was “a yoga experience that felt healing and holistic instead of just being about physical exercise.”